haminoshu/furima-37493/README.md

 | item        | references | null: false, foreign_key: true |

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_one :items
+- has_one :item
 - has_many :comments
 - has_many :sends